T3Voila/templavoilaplus/Documentation/SiteDevelopersManual/PageUserTsconfigReference/Index.rst

          boolean

    Description
-         Container elements used with TemplaVoila should not be localized.
+         Container elements used with TemplaVoilà!
+Plus should not be localized.
          Therefore a warning is displayed if <langDisable> is false for such data structures.
 If localization was enabled on purpose this warning will be misleading of course and can be disabled by this setting.